jphilip86/group_project_507_individual/README.md

 ## Notes

 - I made sure to exclude the `.env` file from version control by adding it to `.gitignore`
-- The `USERNAME` variable was renamed to avoid conflicts with Windows reserved keywords
-- The query was limited to 1000 rows for initial exploration
 - The group project repository is hosted at: https://github.com/SBU-Sports-Metrics/507_groupproject_2025.git
 ---